Entrance to the Kumari living goddess house

 Shoes removed downstairs I made my way up a narrow wooden staircase led by a youngster in his teens to a thinly carpeted room void of all furniture.
 There was a middle-aged man who greeted me and an older man sitting cross-legged by a pale blue wall who nodded politely.

 I sat by the sole wood framed window overlooking the courtyard outside.
 Beside me was another staircase leading upwards and to my other side a single thick red curtain.
 An exchange of formalities over with I asked some simple questions about the Kumari.

 Apparently she was being prepared and would be ready soon.

-No matter my extended length of time in Nepal it’s always these long awkward yet smiling silences that make me want to speak better Nepali.
+No matter my extended length of time in Nepal it’s always these long awkward yet smiling silences that make me want to speak better Nepali or Newari.
 But even then small talk in such situations never seems appropriate.
 At least for me.

 The kind woman appeared from behind the single red curtain and greeted me once again with that warm smile.
 I couldn’t help but ask who she and the others were.

 The teenager spoke in English, “We’re her family.
 Mother, father, grandfather and I am her brother.”

 I was slightly shocked and taken back as my thoughts were that the Kumari did not live with her family.